Why You Should Trek Everest Three Passes 2026 – Top Reasons

-Updated on May 21, 2025
+Updated on April 21, 2026

 Through this trek, you go through remote Sherpa villages where you will see traditional stone houses with colorful prayer flags and Buddhist monasteries, reflecting their culture and way of life that has been preserved through generations.

 Throughout the Everest Three High Pass Trek, you will see beautiful turquoise lakes, gigantic glaciers, and all of this you’ll see within view of four of the highest mountains on earth, something that you will never forget.
+In this article, we will give you the top reasons why trekking to the Three Passes in Nepal stands out in 2026, along with alternative routes, and a preparation guide at the same time.

 Everest Three Pinnacles: Renjo La, Cho La, Kongma La

 The middle pass out of the three is the Cho La.
 At an elevation of 5,420 meters and connects the Everest Base Camp trek to the Gokyo Valley trail, thereby allowing you to explore two famous routes in one go!
 Having a look back at the top of the pass, you will note many towering mountains surrounding you with truly astounding perspectives of Everest.
-The thrill you crossing icy glaciers gives anyone a sense of adrenaline rush!
-If you go down from Cho La, you will reach Dzongla, then to Lobuche, and finally gets you to Everest Base Camp.
+The thrill of crossing icy glaciers gives anyone a sense of adrenaline rush!
+If you go down from Cho La, you will reach Dzongla, then to Lobuche, and finally get you to Everest Base Camp.

 At a staggering 5,535 meters tall, Kongma La is the highest of the three passes.
-To certain people, the most challenging of the passes is Kongma La, which is very high and has a rough terrain.
-But after the hard work the reward is staring down from the top, the Himalayan range would appear to be surrounding you.
+To certain people, the most challenging of the passes is Kongma La, which is very high and has rough terrain.
+But after the hard work, the reward is staring down from the top, the Himalayan range would appear to be surrounding you.
 You will be able to see towering peaks like Lhotse, Makalu, and Ama Dablam.
 Kongma La’s trail connects to the beautiful Chhukung Valley below it, going through bumpy and icy terrain with a river crossing and a glacier crossing.

-Ascending through high passes Kongma La, Cho La and Renjo La, you get an experience of a lifetime and can get stunning views of the Himalayas in the Everest region.
+Ascending through high passes Kongma La, Cho La, and Renjo La, you get an experience of a lifetime and can get stunning views of the Himalayas in the Everest region.

-Thrill Of High Altitude Adventure
+Thrill of High Altitude Adventure

 Have you ever felt your heart rate increase as a thrill takes over you?
 It is what the Everest Three Passes Trek does.
-The trail entails a crossing of three difficult mountain passes: Renjo La at 5,360 meters, Cho La at 5,420 meters and Kongma La at 5,535 meters, all above the 5000-meter threshold.
-At such heights, the air is light and the climate unpredictable and the landscape severe, every step being tested by.
+The trail entails a crossing of three difficult mountain passes: Renjo La at 5,360 meters, Cho La at 5,420 meters, and Kongma La at 5,535 meters, all above the 5000-meter threshold.
+At such heights, the air is light and the climate unpredictable, and the landscape severe, every step being tested by.

 Renjo La is not the most difficult pass on the trek, but it is one that still poses a real challenge.
-Cho La requires painstaking navigation in the iced glacier and Kongma La is considered the highest and most remote pass with rugged tracks and biting winds.
+Cho La requires painstaking navigation in the iced glacier, and Kongma La is considered the highest and most remote pass with rugged tracks and biting winds.
 Dealing with the hurdles while trekking brings adventure and pride to the journey, which is indeed made real when you are standing at the top of each pass, scanning everything achieved.

 The views are amazing at such heights, and you feel like you’re in the middle of the heavens.
 Conquering these passes is extremely rewarding, strengthening your confidence and imprinting these experiences into your mind.

-Breathtaking Landscapes And Mountain Views
+Diverse Landscapes and Mountain Views

 As you stand upon Renjo La Pass, you see the whole landscape filled with the incredible blues of Gokyo Lakes, the world’s highest freshwater lakes, in every direction.
 You will see remarkable ice formations on the Ngozumpa Glacier near the Gokyo Lakes, which provide a chance to view all the lakes at once.
 As you head to Cho La Pass, the rough glacier and icy slopes provide a dramatic setting against the grand mountains.